CodingMagpie/my-backend-developer-roadmap-Python/log.md

 1) Boot.dev - Functions
 2) EdX: CS1301xI - Ch1.3 - Debugging.
 3) If smth hard and you stuck, you can solidify your skills with codewards.
 And return again to place that you stuck at after. (fast feedback loop).

+Process:
+1) start 1st task in a day
+2) start stopwatch
+3) stop stopwatch - write in a app.
+4) at the next day, copy data from add to GH